Hurricane Pamela: Mexico

 The Acaponeta River in Nayarit overflowed their banks, which resulted in the inundation of several nearby towns.
 Individuals near the area were also forced to climb onto their cars and wait for help or seek shelter in higher ground.
 The Tepic-Mazatlán highway was also included in the affected areas by the overflowing of the said river, in which two people were trapped in the Tecuala toll booth, with one person being swept away and the other being rescued.
 The subdivision of Urbi Villa del Rey in Los Mochis was also inundated by the storm's rainfall, although public transportation was not affected.
 As the Baluarte River also overflowed, the municipality of Rosario in Sinaloa promptly evacuated more than 1,500 families in 6 communities in the area.
 Authorities there also described the damages in the area as "catastrophic".
 Tecuala, Nayarit was also reported by the authorities as inaccessible, due to rains generated by Pamela, causing a large sinkhole in Acaponeta-Tecuala road.
 7648 ha of cropland were also damaged in Sinaloa, in which the chili pepper industry suffered the most.
 Over 9,106 people were affected in Nayarit and 8,000 of them early lost their homes.
 Despite the disaster, the rains brought by Pamela were reported as "beneficial" on Carrizo Valley as crops there are still growing and they are mostly needed.
-Damages from the storm were estimated at over $10 million in Mexico.
+Damages from Pamela were calculated at 1.94 billion pesos (US$94.4 million) in Mexico, almost all of which occurred in Sinaloa.